Skip to content

 26 November 2025

-By Barbara Van Dyck and Danya Nadar This blog post is a modified version of a panel paper we presented at a researchers’ day at the Université Libre de Bruxelles revolving around “Planetary Boundaries and Geopolitical Fractures”.
-Illustration of the talk by NoireLaVache We spoke about agricultural research in connection to the EU race to […]
+By Barbara Van Dyck and Danya Nadar This blog post is a modified version of a panel paper we presented at a researchers’ day at the Université Libre de Bruxelles revolving around “Planetary Boundaries and Geopolitical Fractures” and was first published at AgroecologyNow.
+During a research seminar at our university late 2025, we spoke about […]

 From cow’s milk to precision-fermented milk: how the industry is programming our food